mlflow/mlflow/docs/source/llms/deployments/index.rst

 +-------------------------+----------+--------------------------+-------------------------------------------------------+

 Note that with MLflow model serving, the ``name`` parameter for the ``model`` definition is not used for validation and is only present for reference purposes.
-This alias can be useful for understanding a particular version or route definition that was used that can be referenced back to a deployed model.
+This alias can be useful for understanding a particular version or endpoint definition that was used that can be referenced back to a deployed model.
 You may choose any name that you wish, provided that it is JSON serializable.

 Azure OpenAI